Leon Anavi

 How to Find Linux Kernel Version

-To find information about current running Kernel execute the command uname.
+To find information about current running Linux kernel execute the command uname.
 The most important options are:

 • uname -a Print all information about the Linux OS.